Level 1 - Foundation Phase

 Estimated Workout Time

-Choose the option that fits your schedule today:
+Choose the option that fits your schedule and energy today:

 - Quick Session: 25–30 minutes

-Shortened warm-up, reduced rest periods, or 1 set per exercise instead of 2.
-Skip optional add-ons.
-Perfect for busy days or when your energy is lower. - Standard Session: 30-35 minutes
+Shortened warm-up, reduced rest periods, or 1 set per exercise.
+Skip optional extras.
+Ideal for busy days or when your energy is lower. - Standard Session: 30-35 minutes

 Focus: Lower body strength, pushing movements, core stability

-Move with control and choose the option and pace that feels right for you.
-Consistency is more important than perfection.
+Move with control and choose a pace that feels right for you.
+Consistency will always matter more than perfection.

 Weeks 1–2